submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ##### 2. Export the Service

-In order to signify that the Service should be visible and discoverable to other clusters in the cluster set, a `ServiceExport` needs to be created.
+In order to signify that the Service should be visible and discoverable to other clusters in the cluster set, a `ServiceExport` object needs to be created.
 This is done using the `subctl export` command:

 ```bash
 $ subctl export service --namespace nginx-test nginx